xBartekx/My_Scripts/README.md

 # My_Study_and_Test_Programs
-Here I will put my scripts and programs which I made on my studies and during my free time
+Here I will put the scripts and programs that I made in my studies and during my free time